top of page

 Due diligence involves reviewing financial records, legal documents, customer contracts, employee agreements, inventory, leases, and tax filings to verify the business’s health and sustainability.

-Can I negotiate the purchase price of a business?
+Can I negotiate the purchase price when buying a business?

 Yes, negotiation is a crucial part of the buying process.
 Buyers often negotiate price adjustments based on financial performance, liabilities, or market conditions.
 Our brokers assist in structuring favorable deals.